patrick-11/FlashyFlashCards/README.md

 ## General info

 The user can select one of the decks.
 The front of the card is shown and the user has to guess the answer.
-After the user answered all cards, the user can see his/her score and restart the game.
-After the first run the cards will be probably in a different order.
-First all cards that were guessed wrong are shown (sorted by time to answer).
-Then all cards that wer guessed right are shown (sorted by time to answer).
+After the user guessed all cards, the user can see his/her score and restart the game.
+Also after the first run the cards will be probably in a different order.
+First all cards that were guessed wrong are shown (sorted by time taken to answer).
+Then all cards that were guessed right are shown (sorted by time taken to answer).

 ## iOS App Preview